AsgardDevs/weather-widget/README.md

-# weather-widget
+# embedabble-widgets
-An embeddable weather widget for web app dashboards
+A host repository for embeddable widgets